AI Summary

 You can follow our tutorial on how to create a simple contact form for detailed instructions on adding fields to any form using the drag-and-drop builder.

 Once you’ve added your fields, click Save to store your form.
-You’ll need this saved form in the next steps when we connect everything to Airtable through Zapier.

 The beauty of this setup is that every field you add here becomes a column in your Airtable base, so plan accordingly.
 For more ideas on effective form fields, check out our guide to creating better contact forms.

-Step 4: Embed Airtable Form on Your Website
+Step 8: Embed Your Airtable Form

 You can easily embed the form on a post, page, or the sidebar of your website.
 Let’s take a look at how to embed it into a WordPress page.
 First, you need to click the Embed button on the top of the form builder.